helium/HIP/0034-validator-node-security.md

 # Success Metrics

-The implementation will be considered succesful if it properly mitigates the described attack vectors on validator nodes and increases chain security in the coming months and years.
+The implementation will be considered successful if it properly mitigates the described attack vectors on validator nodes and increases chain security in the coming months and years.
 A revision to keep up with industry standards may be required.